 Additional fees: Besides a monthly fee, LendingClub also charges certain incidental fees such as $25 for returned items, stop payments, non-sufficient funds and incoming/outgoing wiring.
 Their overdraft fee is $5 per day.
 While these service fees may be standard among business checking accounts, other competitors offer fewer incidental fees.

 Minimum opening deposit requirement: To open a business checking account with LendingClub you will need to comply with a $100 minimum initial deposit.

 This is a great option for small business owners who are looking for a rewards program.
 The unlimited 1% cash-back feature is a real plus which, along with the .10% interest earn, is a great way to get some extra cash; provided you can keep an average of $5,000 on your account.

 With so many business checking account options making a decision can seem a bit overwhelming.
 Hopefully this list helped you narrow down your options and you are now one step closer to finding your best fit.

 I highly recommend you create a list of qualifications and features that you'd expect to get from your business checking account to make this process a bit easier.

 Remember, managing your business finances doesn't have to be so complicated, just take a look at Bonsai Cash & Business Hub to see for yourself.
-Our services are specifically designed for freelancers and small business owners like you.
+Our services are specifically designed for small business owners like you.
 Entrepreneurs who are looking for efficiency and peace of mind when it comes to handling one of their most important assets - Money.

 Check out what Bonsai has to offer, there's surely something for you!